Soyweiser/CDDA-Wiki-Scripts/README.md

 ## bionics.py

-Data is copied to clipboard, used for the Bionics, does not work on faulty bionics, or bionics without a CBM.
-Those are different (as they lack an item equivalent).
+Data is copied to clipboard, used for the Bionics, doesn't work on bionics that are not defined in 'data\json\bionics.json' Microreactor upgrade CBM will need to be fixed manually.

-## bionicsFaulty.py

-Data is copied to clipboard, used for the Faulty Bionics, or bionics without a CBM item, which means they cannot be directly installed, do not use on normal bionics (with a direct CBM).

-## bionicsList.py

-Data is copied to clipboard, used for the http://cddawiki.chezzo.com/cdda_wiki/index.php?title=Bionics generates the non faulty bionics list, if used without a command line argument, and if the command True is given, will list the faulty bionics.

-### Note
-'Microreactor Upgrade CBM' is an exception here, will need to be manually fixed.

 ## materialresistances.py